 Anyway, following visits from the Planning Committee, four senior Planning Officers and two senior engineers from Suffolk County Council’s HIghways Department, we are confident that everything we are doing and proposing has been thoroughly scrutinised, ensuring that it brings best benefits to Wakelyns and beyond, without any harm to the environment or our neighbours.

-So the Pods will shortly be available to book by people attending courses and undertaking activities at Wakelyns, and it means that we can support people working in enterprises at Wakelyns who need accommodation on site for operational or financial reasons.
+So our Ley Alley Pods are now also available to book and it means that we can support people working in enterprises at Wakelyns who need accommodation on site for operational or financial reasons.
 Overall, that means we can finally get going with properly evolving Wakelyns into an agroforestry hub providing great food and opportuntities.

 here’s the historic bit if you are interested!